Angular

 }

-Unhead's Angular integration works seamlessly with Angular's reactivity system.
-You can use Angular's signals to create reactive head content:
+Unhead works with Angular's signals for reactive head content:

 src/app/counter.component.ts